James D. Vaughan Museum

 Meet Jon Kelly and Josh Franks

-The James D. Vaughan emcee and host are Jon Kelly and Josh Franks.
+The James D. Vaughan emcee and hosts are Jon Kelly and Josh Franks.
 These two guys are deeply devoted to the gospel music scene and are professionals in their own right.
 Both are fully qualified singers and have the credentials to prove it.
 These two men will keep the tradition of gospel singing and quartets alive for years to come!

 James D. Vaughan Music Pathway Marker